Skip to main content

 Key-signing party

-When you're using public key encryption, it's important to be sure that the key you use to encrypt a message really belongs to the recipient (see key verification ).
+When you're using public key encryption, it's important to be sure that the key you use to encrypt a message really belongs to the recipient (see key verification).
 PGP makes this a little easier by having a way to tell others "I believe this key belongs to this person, and if you trust me, you should believe that too."
-Telling the world that you trust someone's key is called "signing their key": it means anyone who uses that key can see you vouched for it.
-To encourage everyone to check and sign each other's keys, PGP users organize key-signing parties .
+Telling the world that you trust someone's key is called "signing their key," which means anyone who uses that key can see you vouched for it.
+To encourage everyone to check and sign each other's keys, PGP users organize key-signing parties.

 Analogy: It's like a networking party, where you introduce your friends to other friends.